vivegram/TheHungryITTeam/README.md

 # Lunch Order Collector

 This is a web application built with HTML, CSS, and JavaScript that helps collect and organize lunch orders from coworkers.
-It loads restaurants from Google Sheets and saves orders locally for easy tracking.
+It loads restaurants from Google Sheets and saves orders to Google Sheets for easy tracking and reference.

 ## 🌟 Features

 - Load restaurants from Google Sheets (no authentication required)
+- Save orders to Google Sheets for easy reference and tracking
 - Save favorite orders by restaurant
 - Quickly reuse favorite orders with one click
 - Add orders with name, food item, and price
 - Delete orders if needed
 - Track total number of orders and total price
-- Orders are saved in local storage
 - Orders are organized by restaurant and date
 - No authentication required